sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 ![Default transaction process](./complete-transaction-process.png)

-In the image above you can see the default transaction process in Sharetribe Flex called "flex-default-process".
+In the image above you can see the default transaction process in Sharetribe Flex called "default-booking".
 It is the same process that you will find, albeit with a different layout, within your Console account's
 [transaction process page](https://flex-console.sharetribe.com/transaction-processes).
 It closely mimics how a customer and a provider transact on AirBnB.
 From